openconfig/gnoi/healthz/index.md

 // and there are no other assumptions about the number of
 // messages or length of the stream or how those messages are to
 // be reassembled.
-message ProtoArtifactType {}
+message ProtoArtifactType {
+}

-// Trailer is the last message in the stream. message Trailer {}
+// ArtifactTrailer is the last message in the artifact stream. message ArtifactTrailer {
+}
 ```

 The general flow would be to check healthz for an endpoint and it would then